zabulus/core/doc/sql.extensions/README.merge.txt

 				VALUES <left paren> <value list> <right paren>

   Syntax rules:
-	1. At least one of <merge when matched> and <merge when not matched> should be specified.
+	1. At least one of <merge when matched> or <merge when not matched> should be specified.

   Scope:
     DSQL, PSQL